Izumi0XD/CYBER_SECURITY_NOTES/DAY_19/README.md

 ## ◙ ***Privillage Escalation with comman commands***
  </br>

-# ♦ 'Sudo' :
+# ♦ `Sudo` :
-   ⇨  If the binary is allowed to run as superuser by 'sudo', it does not drop the elevated privileges and may be used to access the file system, escalate or maintain privileged access.
+   ⇨  If the binary is allowed to run as superuser by `sudo`, it does not drop the elevated privileges and may be used to access the file system, escalate or maintain privileged access.
 </br>
 #### Command: